 Linsey Featherstone third generation resident of the village, has supervised the overall plan.
 The park has picnic tables and chairs, a BBQ and an amphitheatre, built by local residents and used for musical events.

-Daffodils at Rydal Festival: gardens are open from 10 am to 4pm on September 8 and 9 and September 15 and 16. .$10 entry takes you to all the gardens and musical events.
-There is an all-day BBQ and other refreshments available.
+Daffodils at Rydal Festival: gardens are open from 10 am to 4pm on September 8 and 9 and September 15 and 16.

 For more information and to download a brochure visit rydal.com.au